composed-ch/clojure-phrasebook/doc/05-more-capable-functions.md

 (def jane {:income 4900 :balance 10342 :debt 100000})
 ```

-Write a function `(sum-by [prop & args])` that sums up the given property `prop`
+Write a recursive function `(sum-by [prop & args])` that sums up the given
-in the provided data.
+property `prop` in the provided data.
 Document the function using a docstring.

 Hint: Return 0 if the property isn't found in the data, or of no arguments are
 provided.
+Use `apply` for the recursive call.

 Test: `(sum-by :income jack jill)` shall return `7700`, and `(sum-by :debt jack
 jill jane)` shall return `470000`.